Take the Challenge teacher resources target four key messages: 1. be more active, 2. drink water and 3. eat healthy food to 4. beat disease.

 The Kitchen Garden classroom developed by Stephanie Alexander’s Kitchen Garden Foundation (SAKGF) offers ELC, Primary and secondary schools the opportunity to engage in curriculum based hands on learning.

 TravelSmart to School

-Starting over 20 years ago as TravelSmart and evolving and growing into Your Move, our schools program is all about encouraging kids to walk, ride their bike or scoot to school, and creating healthier, happier kids while reducing congestion around schools.
-Our passionate community of school champions are helping to teach their students positive behaviours around active transport that they can continue throughout their entire lives.
+Starting over 20 years ago as TravelSmart and evolving and growing into Your Move, this schools program is all about encouraging kids to walk, ride their bike or scoot to school, and creating healthier, happier kids while reducing congestion around schools.
+A passionate community of school champions are helping to teach their students positive behaviours around active transport that they can continue throughout their entire lives.